factoriocenter/factorio-admin-command-center/README.md

 ### 🛠️ Manual Installation

 1. Clone or download this repo
+2. Check the version inside `info.json` file
-2. Rename the extracted folder to `factorio-admin-command-center`
+3. Rename the extracted folder to `factorio-admin-command-center_<version>.zip`
-3. Move to your mods directory:
+4. Move to your mods directory:
    - Windows: `%APPDATA%\Factorio\mods`
    - Linux: `~/.factorio/mods`
-4. Launch Factorio and enable the mod in the Mods menu
+5. Launch Factorio and enable the mod in the Mods menu

 ---